Enzo Apicella — Designer 1922–2018

-In his 90s but still emailing his chums with a daily satirical cartoon Enzo has had arguably as important an impact on UK dining as Conran, Ramsey et al.
+Working into his 90’s, and even then still emailing his chums with a daily satirical cartoon, Enzo had arguably as important an impact on UK dining as Conran, Ramsey et al.

 He came to London in the 50s having studied literature in Naples, served in the second world war in the Italian Air Force and began designing in Rome and then Venice.
 What he found in London was an advertising scene impressed by his graphic art, but a restaurant scene still dragging itself out of rationing and cheap food.